bujji-prasad/Task-Manager/README.md

 # Task Management System

 This is a Task Management System that provides CRUD operations to manage tasks efficiently.
-The application allows users to create, view, update, and delete tasks with various filtering, searching, and pagination features.
+The application allows users to create, view, update, and delete tasks with various filtering, searching, securing using jwt token, user login , user registration and pagination features.

 ## Table of Contents
 1. [Overview](#overview)